-A heavenly beach retreat in the Caribbean, a week of idyllic temples and spa treatments in Thailand, an escape to the tranquil turquoise waters of the Maldives or a sightseeing and shopping break in Dubai are just a few of the options you can choose from when you’re looking for a long haul holiday.
+A heavenly beach retreat in the Caribbean, a week of idyllic temples and spa treatments in Thailand, an escape to the tranquil, turquoise waters of the Maldives or a sightseeing and shopping break in Dubai are just a few of the options you can choose from when you’re looking for a long distance holiday.

-If you want to escape the cold during British winter, a faraway holiday is the perfect option.
-Most of Europe tends to be chilly from November to February, so the blue skies and sun-warmed beaches of Mexico and Florida are pretty tempting!
-Exotic destinations can add up quickly, but with our tips you'll be able to find cheap long haul holidays.
+If you want to escape the cold British winter, a faraway holiday is the perfect option.
+Most of Europe tends to be chilly from November to February, so the blue skies and sun-warmed beaches of Mexico and Florida are pretty tempting choices around this time of year!
+Exotic destinations can add up quickly, but with our tips, you'll be able to find great value holiday deals.

 Popular Long Haul Holiday Destinations

-Mexico is one of the world’s best-loved long haul package holiday destinations, largely because of all the amazing all inclusive resorts.
-The convenience of the resorts makes it ideal for anyone seeking a stress-free week on the beach, cocktail in hand!
+Mexico is one of the world’s best-loved package holiday destinations, largely because of all the amazing all inclusive resorts.
+The convenience of these resorts makes it ideal for anyone seeking a stress-free week on the beach, cocktail in hand!

 The towering metropolis of skyscrapers and shopping malls in Dubai make it the New York of the East, where visitors can enjoy fantastic water parks, world class shopping and the world’s only 7-star hotel!
 The surrounding desert is ideal for indulging your adventurous side with a camel safari or quad bike tour.

 In the last few years Cuba has become one of the world’s hottest holiday spots, with people flocking to see its old world charm before it’s modernised by USA influence.
 Whether you’re dreaming of the retro cars and charming streets of Havana or the heavenly beaches of Varadero, you can’t help but fall for Cuba!